DERBY AREA SIGNALLING

 Meanwhile, back in the signal box, the signalman’s work involved shunting traffic in and out of Ford’s Marehay Colliery.
 The box had been renewed on 16th October 1917 and contained a 30 lever frame – all of which were in use at its height during the war years.
 The line in each direction was a single track, and although trains were able to pass at Marehay Crossing by using the through siding on the Down Side, some time after the introduction of the 1893 Train Tablet and Ticket operation, Marehay Crossing lost its status as a Tablet Station.
 It was only some time during or immediately after the Second World War that the siding on the Down side was designated a Reception Line and Marehay Crossing was made a Tablet Station once again.

-As at Denby, contraction and closure arrived in an alarming short time.
+As at Denby, contraction and closure arrived in an alarmingly short time.
 On 12th May 1957 the line north from Marehay Crossing was reduced to “One Engine in Steam” status, and was severed altogether south of the level crossing on 27th April 1963 and the line from Denby North becoming “One Engine in Steam”.
 The signal box managed to hang on, continuing to supervise shunting into the colliery until it closed, the box and the line closing on 21st July 1968.

 The single line northwards, having crossed the A61, reached Marehay Junction 769yds from Marehay Crossing box.
 Here the line split, the right fork terminating 770yds later at the Ripley Old Station Goods Yard.
 The signal box at the Old Station was renewed on 16th March 1891, after the signal box at the new station, nearer the town centre, had opened on 1st June 1890.
 The Old Station box was closed, however, on 10th July 1907.
 From that time, the control of trains over the single line from Marehay Junction was passed from Electric Train Tablet Block to “Pilot Guard” working – in other words, going back to how the whole branch was worked before 1889.
 Pilot Guard working was maintained until 24th August 1946, when the line to the Old Station became a “siding”.
 The points in the yard were worked from a ground frame which survived until 31st May 1954 when the line from Marehay Junction was closed.